 Last Updated on January 15, 2022 by Oddmund Groette

-Larry Connors and Cesar Alvarez revealed a system called Double Seven in their book Short Term Trading Strategies That Work.
+Larry Connors and Cesar Alvarez revealed a trading strategy called Double Seven in their book Short Term Trading Strategies That Work.
 This is a fairly simple system that at the time worked very well among a wide range of ETFs.
 The book was published in 2010, and it would be interesting to look at the performance over the last decade since its publication.

-In this article, we look at the performance of the Double Seven strategy over the last twenty-one years in a wide range of liquid ETFs.
+In this article, we look at the performance of the Double Seven trading strategy over the last twenty-one years in a wide range of liquid ETFs.
 Does the Double 7 still work?
 Yes, the trading strategy still works, but Larry Connors have other strategies that work better.

 What is Larry Connors’ Double Seven strategy?

 The strategy has just a few parameters:

 - The close must be above the 200-day moving average.

 - The close must be at a seven-day low.